joemurrell/brevitybot/readme.md

 - `/setfrequency <hours>` — Set posting frequency per server in hours (any positive number, default 24 if not set)
 - `/enableposting` — Enable automatic daily posting of brevity terms in the current channel.
 - `/disableposting` — Disable automatic daily posting of brevity terms in the current channel.
+- `/quiz` — Take a multiple choice quiz to test your knowledge of brevity terms.

 ## How It Works